 As the townspeople of Charm turn their backs on Everly, she fights to dig up clues about who could’ve had it in for the former town councilman.
 With a maddeningly handsome detective discouraging her from uncovering leads and a series of anonymous attacks on Everly and her business, it will take everything she’s got to keep this mystery from boiling over.

 - Setting – The beach, A fictional town in the Outer Banks near Duck, NC

-- Themes – Coastal community, Tea, Magical women
+- Themes – Coastal community, tea, witches

 We love this book, not just because it’s very well-written and evokes a nice sunny vacation at the beach, but Walker is such a funny writer.
 This is a light-hearted reach that will have you laughing out loud.
 By the way, the audiobook of No Good Tea Goes Unpunished is one of the best audiobooks we’ve ever heard.
 Lots to love and laugh about with this great debut.
 We can’t wait to read Baker’s follow-up, No Good Tea Goes Unpunished.

 Next up is author, Bailey Cates‘ The Magical Bakeshop series.
 The first story is Brownies and Broomsticks.